Overview of Michigan Taxes

 Wayne County

-Michigan’s Wayne County, which includes the city of Detroit, has not only the highest effective property tax rate in the state, but also some of the highest taxes of any county in the U.S. The county’s effective tax rate of 1.73% is nearly double the national average of 0.90%.
+Michigan’s Wayne County, which contains the city of Detroit, has not only the highest property tax rates in the state but also some of the highest taxes of any county in the U.S. The county’s average effective tax rate of 2.96% is more than double the national average and is the 31st highest rate in the country.

 Oakland County

-While Oakland County's effective property tax rate is lower than Wayne County, it's still relatively high by national standards.
-The county’s effective property tax rate is 1.36%.
+While property taxes in Oakland County aren’t as high as those in Detroit, they are still relatively high by both state and national standards.
+The county’s average effective property tax rate is 1.73%, which ranks as the 12th highest in the state.
 Since home values in Oakland County are significantly higher than those in Wayne County, homeowners in Oakland County generally pay more in dollar terms.
-The median annual real estate tax payment in Oakland County is $4,124.
+The median annual real estate tax payment in Oakland County is $3,314, second highest in the state (behind Washtenaw County).

 Macomb County